 Challenges of Person Re-Identification

-Re-identification is a challenging task due to the variety of viewpoints, different low-image resolutions, illumination changes, unconstrained poses, occlusions, heterogeneous modalities, complex camera environments, background clutter, unreliable bounding box generation, and more.
+Re-identification is challenging due to various viewpoints, low-image resolutions, illumination changes, unconstrained poses, occlusions, heterogeneous modalities, complex camera environments, background clutter, unreliable bounding box generation, and more.
 All those factors lead to greatly varying settings and uncertainty.

 Additionally, for practical model deployment, the dynamically updated camera network, a large-scale gallery with efficient retrieval, group uncertainty, unseen testing scenarios, incremental model updating, and changing clothes also greatly increase the difficulties.